 Certain yoga poses increase blood flow to the digestive tract and stimulate the intestines to contract.
 This can make digestion more efficient and help relieve constipation.
 Aparna Pattewar, a doctor out of Malden, Massachusetts, recommends a few poses specifically for relieving constipation in her blog, Yoga for You.

-Next, move into Adho Mukha Virasana, or down facing hero’s pose, by bending forward and resting your forehead on the ground.
+Next, move into Adho Mukha Virasana, or Downward-Facing Hero’s pose, by bending forward and resting your forehead on the ground.
 Your arms should be straight out in front of your head with your palms together.
 Hold for 30 to 60 seconds.